All Episodes

 This is completely false.

-Nobody, not even left-wing governments in Scandinavia raise taxes in an economy like this.
+Nobody, not even left-wing governments in Scandinavia, raise taxes in an economy like this.

-I hate to depress Pablo any more.
+I hate to depress Pablo anymore, but who knew?

 The Vermont Teacher of the Year reception changed the course of history.

-And to a politician, nine years, uh eight years, nine years, ten years, that's not a long time away.
+And to a politician, nine years, eight years, nine years, ten years, that's not a long time away.

 And so the left has been demonizing these tax cuts ever since then as grossly irresponsible.